Do you know why I love Batman?

 Because he’s just like you and me.
 Sure he’s got lots of money and cool gadgets…but underneath the mask he’s just a guy.
 He can’t fly.
 He can’t see through walls.
 He can’t shoot spiderwebs from his wrists.

 Batman displays a lot of qualities that we can all learn from.
-Below I’ve listed 3 that I find particularly important when it comes to blogging.
+Below I’ve listed three that I find particularly important when it comes to blogging for a living.

 An Incredible Work Ethic

 Batman/Bruce Wayne busts his butt day in and day out to achieve his goal.
 He trains himself and hones his skills until he is the absolute best at what he does.
 And he never takes a night off.
 He’s consistent and reliable.